Arkansas Razorbacks: Rivalries

 Through the administrations of athletic directors John Barnhill, George Cole, Frank Broyles, and Jeff Long, the University of Arkansas maintained a policy of not competing against other in-state Division I schools.
 There are four other Division I schools in the state of Arkansas: Arkansas State University in Jonesboro, the University of Arkansas at Little Rock (athletically branded as "Little Rock"), University of Arkansas at Pine Bluff, and the University of Central Arkansas in Conway.
 ASU is the only school of the three to compete in the Football Bowl Subdivision; Little Rock does not have football, while Arkansas–Pine Bluff and Central Arkansas compete in the Football Championship Subdivision.

 Arkansas played its first football game against Arkansas–Pine Bluff in 2021 at War Memorial Stadium in Little Rock; they returned there in 2024.
-Its first football game against Arkansas State will take place in 2025 at War Memorial Stadium.
+Its first football game against Arkansas State took place on September 5, 2025 at War Memorial Stadium, resulting in an Arkansas win 56-14.
 It has yet to play Central Arkansas in football, though they did play in basketball in 2024.

 Historically, Arkansas' most heated rivalry was with the Longhorns of the University of Texas.
 However, the rivalry became much less intense since the two teams joined different conferences in the early 1990s; they met infrequently until Texas joined Arkansas in the Southeastern Conference in fall 2024, when their football rivalry resumed.
 Texas leads the series in football and baseball, while Arkansas holds the series lead in basketball and track & field.

 Another rival from the state of Texas is Texas A&M. During their Southwest Conference rivalry days, the two teams played annually in all sports.
 In 2009, the football rivalry resumed again on an annual basis, played each year at AT&T Stadium (except 2012, 2013 & 2020) thru 2024.
 The rivalry in all other sports resumed in the fall of 2012 after A&M joined the SEC.